The Deurali School

 The Thumki School

 Shree Thumki Community Boarding School is situated a very small village called Thumki.
-The school was established in 2063 BS (2006 AD).
+The school was established in 2006 AD (Nepalese date: 2063 BS).
 It has around 75 children and 7 staff members.
 The school was founded by a small group of local villagers who wanted to have a better school than the local Government school.
 The school has 11 classes: from nursery up to class 8 (3 – 14 year old students).
 Over the years the school roll increased considerably and it is now a renowned local school.